carla-simulator/carla/Docs/large_map_import.md

 - The OpenDRIVE definition in a single `.xodr` file.
 - Subfolders for each `.fbx` file containing textures for the assets if required.

 !!!
-Note
+Warning
-    It is not recommended to import large maps and normal maps at the same time.
+    You cannot import large maps and normal maps at the same time.

 The naming convention of map tiles is very important.
 Each map tile should be named according to the following convention: